coderdark/redux/README.md

 ```
 store.getState();
 ```
++ `subscribe` - It registers a listener for the store.
+You pass a function as an argument to be executed any time the state changes.
+It listens to any changeges of the state.
 + Store - Only one store, having multiple store is an unti-pattern.
 You create one using the `createStore` function.